Baxnet Blog · founder-note

 Privacy Boundaries Beat AI Hype

-Short answer: The strongest trust signal is a clear boundary about where message content is processed and where it is not.
+TL;DR: The strongest trust signal is a clear boundary about where message content is processed and where it is not.

 Most people can tell when a product page is dodging the hard question.
 For Mimoto, the hard question is simple: where does private message content go during analysis?